toor-deep/assessment/README.md

 # Flutter Assessment with Riverpod

-A Flutter app that uses the "Dummy Json" api.
+A Flutter app that uses the "Firebase" api.

 ### Features